Art & Culture

 Moreover, it is important to acknowledge that cultures are not stagnant entities.
 They are dynamic, constantly evolving, and adapting to new circumstances.
 In an increasingly interconnected world, where cultures intertwine and languages converge, the boundaries between them become more porous.
 This presents us with opportunities for cross-cultural fertilization, where the exchange of ideas and perspectives enriches our collective understanding and propels us towards a more inclusive and harmonious society.

 Bridges and mutual respect instead of Hate and Aggression and putting people down!
-This begins and families and schools and communities and villages and cities.
+This begins in families at the kitchen tables and our schools and communities and villages and cities.

-Be kind and learn to be kind – Kindness and Compassion.
+Be kind and learn to be kind or kinder – Kindness and Compassion.

 Author P H Bloecker, Gold Coast QLD Australia